Jarred Kelenic Player Props: Mariners vs. Rays

 Jarred Kelenic At The Plate

-- Kelenic has picked up an RBI in 36.0% of his games this season, with two or more RBI in 8.0% of his games.
-He has also driven in three or more runs in two contests.
+- Kelenic has driven in a run in 28 games this year (36.8%), including six games with more than one RBI (7.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.